Skip to main content

 • The last zero-bit means that msg_body will be serialized in-place.

-• After that, message body (with arbitrary layout) is encoded.
+• After that, the message body (with an arbitrary layout) is encoded.

 Full scheme

-Full scheme of message layout and the layout of all constituting fields (as well as scheme of ALL objects in TON) are presented in block.tlb.
+The entire scheme of the message layout and the layout of all constituting fields, as well as the scheme of ALL objects in TON, are presented in block.tlb.

 Message size